pascomnet/documentation/mobydick/content_en/03clients/02client-user.md

 #### Connecting an Apple Address Book
 ![Screenshot - connecting apple address book](../../images/client_connect_apple_address_book2.png?width=50% "connecting apple address book")

-In order to gain access to your Apple contacts directly from within the mobydick Client, you need to complete the following steps:
+In order to gain access to your Apple contacts directly from within the pascom Client, you need to complete the following steps:

 1. Select the settings menu
 2. Select the Address Book option